tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_resource_descriptions.md

 {% include random_ad2.html %}

 Typically, an API will have a number of endpoints grouped under the same resource.
-Normally, you describe both the general resource and the individual endpoints.
+In this case, you describe both the general resource and the individual endpoints.
 For example, the Campaigns resource has various endpoints that are also described:

 * POST `/campaigns`
 * GET `/campaigns	`